isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     };

     derived1 d1;
-    base* p = &d1; // ok, implicit conversion to pointer to base is fine
+    base* p1 = &d1; // ok, implicit conversion to pointer to base is fine

     // BAD, tries to treat d1 as a derived2, which it is not derived2* p2 = (derived2*)(p);